-This research examined academic impairment, social support, and resilient behavior due to the lack of empirical studies on these variables, especially in Lagos and Ekiti States, South-West Nigeria.
-An ex-post facto research design with a crosssectional survey method was adopted to collect participant data.
+This research focused on academic impairment, social support, and resilient behavior due to the lack of empirical studies on the subject matter, especially in Lagos and Ekiti States, South-West Nigeria.
+The study adopted an ex-post facto research design, using a cross-sectional survey method to gather participant data.
 The independent variables were academic impairment and perceived social support, while resilient behavior was the dependent variable.
 The study was conducted among physically challenged in-school adolescents attending special schools in Lagos and Ekiti States.
-The rationale stemmed from the scarcity of empirical research on physically challenged in-school adolescents in central Nigerian states, which also represents one of the limitations of this study.
-These schools serve adolescents with various physical, intellectual, and behavioral challenges, such as visual and hearing impairments and other physical disabilities.
-They employ instructional materials for teaching and learning, including Braille, audiobooks, word predictors, and graphic organizers.
+The rationale for the study stemmed from the scarcity of empirical research on physically challenged in-school adolescents in central Nigerian states, which represents one of the limitations of this study.
+These schools cater to the education of adolescents with various physical, intellectual, and behavioral challenges, such as visual and hearing impairments, as well as other unspecified physical disabilities.
+They utilize different instructional materials for teaching and learning, including Braille, audiobooks, word predictors, and graphic organizers.
 The study employed multiple sampling techniques.
-First, simple random sampling technique by balloting was used to select two out of six states in the South-West geopolitical zone of Nigeria.
-Second, purposive sampling was used to select four special schools from Lagos and Ekiti States.
+First, a simple random sampling technique through balloting was used to select two out of six states in the South-West geopolitical zone of Nigeria.
+In the second stage, purposive sampling was used to select four special schools from Lagos and Ekiti States.
 Finally, a convenience sampling method was used to select participants for questionnaire administration.
-Convenience sampling was considered appropriate because participants could not be compelled; only those willing and able to respond to the questionnaires were included.
+Methodologically, convenience sampling was considered appropriate because participants could not be forced to participate in the study.
+Only those willing and able to respond to the study questionnaires were included in the sample.

-Figure 1Combined Bar Chart of Participants' Demographic and Impairment Characteristics
+Figure 1: Combined Bar Chart of Participants' Demographic and Impairment